Kylie Jenner & Tyga Officially Joined Alexander Wang's Squad

 Alexander Wang is single-handedly keeping the squad-goals dream alive.
-He's bringing back @WANGSQUAD for AW16 and is inducting some new members into his inner circle of campaign stars.
+He's bringing back @WANGSQUAD for fall 2016 and is inducting some new members into his inner circle of campaign stars.
 There are some familiar names among the fresh faces — including Kylie Jenner and Tyga.

 The brand revealed its latest roster on Instagram this morning.
 As he did with the last campaign, the designer assembled a cast of models, muses, and other creatives.
-Longtime Wang supporters Hanne Gaby Odiele, Anna Ewers, Lexi Boling, and Binx Walton have all returned for AW16.
+Longtime Wang supporters Hanne Gaby Odiele, Anna Ewers, Lexi Boling, and Binx Walton are all returning for fall '16.
 They're joined by the likes of Zoë Kravitz, Tinashe, Big Sean, A$AP Ferg (who provides the soundtrack for the first teaser), and other associates and noted fans of the brand.

+Jenner and Tyga may be new to the Wang universe, but they're not completely out of left field: The couple sat front row at Wang's runway show for this collection in February, for instance.
+Shortly after, Kylie and momma Kris teased that they had a #secretproject in the works with the designer.
+Some speculated it had something to do with the #WangSquad, but those suspicions remained unconfirmed until Wang himself revealed Jenner's Polaroid.
+(We're still waiting on Kris's headshot, though.)

+Alexander Wang's fall '16 ad spread debuts in full later this month.

 Advertisement